jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 #### Rule 1: Interfaces are Abstract

 The first rule for interfaces in other languages is: interfaces are abstract and might be inherited from.
 This rule is questionable though, since some languages allow you to declare an *explicit* interface, which basically replaces the inheritance characteristic of the interface with aggregation characteristics.
-In Encircle you can also choose whether to implement an interface in an implicit or explicit mannar / choose between inheritance and aggregation.
+In Circular you can also choose whether to implement an interface in an implicit or explicit mannar / choose between inheritance and aggregation.
 However if you want to enforce that you can only use the interface in an inheritance way, you could express that by imposing a rule for the other side of the connection:

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.022.png)